liuyangzhuan/ButterflyPACK/README.md

 ButterflyPACK is written in Fortran 2003, it also has C++ interfaces.
 ButterflyPACK supports hybrid MPI/OpenMP programming models.
 In addition, ButterflyPACK can be readily invoked from the software STRUMPACK for solving dense and sparse linear systems.

-## INSTALLATION
+## Installation

 The installation uses CMake build system.

-### Installation option 1: Using CMake build system.
 You may need "dos2unix" and "bash" for the build process.
-The code also requires LAPACK and SCALAPACK installed.
+The software also requires LAPACK and SCALAPACK.

-For a simple installation with GNU compiliers, do:
+For an installation with GNU compiliers, do:
-(ParMETIS is needed, i.e., TPL_ENABLE_PARMETISLIB=ON)
 ```
 export LAPACK_LIB=<Lib directory of the LAPACK installation>
 export SCALAPACK_LIB=<Lib directory of the SCALAPACK installation>